Simeon340703/Attention-modules-for-CNNs/README.md

 This code is the implementation of common attention modules for CNNs, such as CBAM, BAM, Squeeze and excitation (SE), shuffle Attention, and ECA-Net.
-Read the complete tutorial about the qattention mechanism from [here](https://medium.com/@simonyihunie/a-comprehensive-guide-to-attention-mechanisms-in-cnns-from-intuition-to-implementation-7a40df01a118).
+Read the complete tutorial about the attention mechanism from [here](https://medium.com/@simonyihunie/a-comprehensive-guide-to-attention-mechanisms-in-cnns-from-intuition-to-implementation-7a40df01a118).

 ##### To train (Attention choices =['BAM', 'CBAM','ECAAttention', 'SEAttention','ShuffleAttention'] and dataset choices=['cifar10', 'cifar100']